Learn how to use the Accountant's Copy in QuickBooks Desktop.

-The Accountant's Copy uses the Dividing Date to define the fiscal period the accountant can work on.
+The Accountant's Copy uses the Dividing Date to define the financial period the accountant can work on.
 The Dividing Date restricts the transactions the accountant can modify.

 Accountants can only modify transactions that fall on or before the dividing date.
 To prevent conflict or the possibility of overwriting changes, clients can only modify transactions in their working file that fall after the dividing date unless the Accountant’s Copy Restriction is removed.

 Clients: What you can (and can't) do while changes are pending